-Ransomware is a type of malicious software ("malware") that is infecting computers.
-It acts by locking or encrypting users' data.
-Users see a message on their computer screen informing them that their data will be held until a ransom is paid.
-The price escalates for each day the ransom remains unpaid, and if the user refuses, it will be deleted.
-Unfortuantely, this scam has already hit plenty of South Carolina law firms.
-There are variations of the scam, including ones where the message purports to come from the FBI or a governmental entity and demands a "fine."
+Law firms worldwide have reported being attacked by a type of virus or malicious software (we'll just call these things "malware") that acts by locking or encrypting users' data.
+Users see a message on their computer screen informing them that their data will be held until a ransom (or "fine") is paid.
+The price may escalate for each day the ransom remains unpaid, and if the user refuses, their data will be deleted.
+Unfortuantely, this scam has already hit many South Carolina law firms.

 Where this scam is concerned, prevention is the best cure.
 Even if an email comes from someone you know, don't click on a link or attachment unless you verify it or were expecting it.
-Use caution when browsing the web, and make sure your antivirus software is always current, as are your browser (Internet Explorer, Chrome, Firefox) and your operating system (load those service packs and updates!).
+Try hovering your mouse over the link before clicking on it to see if it goes to what it says.
+Or just call or email the person and ask if they sent something.
+Also use caution when browsing the web, and make sure your internet security software is always current, as are your browser (Internet Explorer, Chrome, Firefox) and your operating system (load those service packs and updates!).
 Always have more than one computer backup.
 Keep in mind, any backups that are part of your network could be compromised too.
 They would need to be physically removed from the network, like a backup drive that is disconnected.

 Cybersecurity Resources from the ABA's Cybersecurity Legal Task Force